 - East Bay Economic Development Alliance

 UC Berkeley is a founding member with the City of Berkeley and Berkeley Unified School District.
-The Berkeley Alliance is the convening organization for the 2020 Vision for Berkeley's Youth and Children initiative, which is a citywide movement to ensure academic success and wellbeing for all children and youth growing up in Berkeley, by closing the achievement and health gaps in Berkeley's public schools by the year 2020.
-Campus faculty and students are working closely to support strategies that lead to third grade reading proficiency and college and career readiness.
-To learn more, visit the Berkeley Alliance website and sign up for the Berkeley Alliance newsletter. link
+The Berkeley Alliance is the convening organization for the 2020 Vision for Berkeley's Youth and Children initiative, which is a citywide movement to ensure academic success and well-being for all children and youth growing up in Berkeley, by closing the achievement and health gaps in Berkeley's public schools by the year 2020.
+Campus faculty and students are working closely to support strategies that lead to third-grade reading proficiency and college and career readiness.

 Berkeley Alliance youth participants (courtesy of Berkeley Alliance)

 The Downtown Berkeley Association (DBA) is an independent nonprofit organization and the Owner’s Association for a Property Based Business Improvement District (PBID) that represents 187 property owners and approximately 680 of their merchant and business tenants.
 The Downtown Berkeley Association is a self-imposed and self-governed property tax assessment which funds new environmental and economic enhancements that augment base level city services.
 The PBID was approved for a five-year term beginning on January 2012.
 UC Berkeley is an active member of DBA, serving on the Board of Directors and engaging in efforts to promote Downtown Berkeley.
 Follow the links to learn more about the PBID and the Downtown Berkeley Association.